The Sullivan Family Moving Ahead Program

 Taught by skilled, compassionate instructors, students learn to identify, pursue, and succeed in careers that match their interests, abilities, skills, and work values.
 The program emphasizes the importance of job readiness and satisfaction, which can increase students’ ability to secure and maintain employment and housing, thus improving their lives and the community-at-large.

-Our Life Skills Instructors teach essential skills such as how to write a resume, check online job listings, file applications electronically, and prepare for an interview.
-But there is so much more to the classroom and the program.
+Our Life Skills Instructors teach essential skills such as how to write a resume, effectively job search online, file applications electronically, and prepare for an interview.
+But there is so much more to the program.
 These practical work lessons are embedded into other more holistic topics such as determining values, setting goals, managing stress, maintaining good health, creating positive social relationships and other life skills.
-In addition, Studio Shine, our in-house boutique, provides students with professional clothing and image consultation.
-And, working with students in groups and one-on-one, a Job Developer and Job Coach help students find and retain employment.

-In 2000, the program was recognized by the Congressional Black Caucus for excellence, and in 2001 MAP was selected by the federal Department of Housing and Urban Development (HUD) and Education Development Center (EDC) in Newton, MA, to serve as a “best practices” model for other HUD-funded programs in eight U.S. cities that were considering replicating the program.
+In 2001 MAP was selected by the Federal Department of Housing and Urban Development (HUD) and Education Development Center (EDC) in Newton, MA, to serve as a “best practices” model for other HUD-funded programs in eight U.S. cities that were considering replicating the program.
 MAP-Topeka (Kansas) was launched in 2003, MAP-St. Louis (Missouri) was launched in 2004.